grandcloud-oss/org-mcp-demo/README.md

 ### 3. Configure Workflow Setup

 The Python-based agent requires a GitHub Actions workflow to set up the Python environment.
-This is critical for agents that run MCP servers directly.
+This is critical for agents that run the Neo4j MCP Cypher Server directly.

 See [`.github/workflows/copilot-setup-steps.yml`](.github/workflows/copilot-setup-steps.yml) for the workflow configuration.

-This workflow ensures that the Python environment and required MCP server packages are available when Copilot agents execute.
+This workflow ensures that the Python environment and required Neo4j MCP Cypher Server packages are available when Copilot agents execute.

 ## Testing Your Custom Agent